dualfitting/tc-connect2sf/consumer/README.md

 - **rabbitmqURL**
 The rabbitmq URL.
 Create a free account here https://www.cloudamqp.com/ and create a new instance in any region.
 You can get URL by clicking on queue details button.
+For deployment in AWS, please make sure that this instance is launched in the VPC which target AWS server can communicate with.
 Env variable: `RABBITMQ_URL`

 - **ownerId**